dave-hudson/c8/doc/c8_integer_divide_modulus.md

 auto divide_modulus(const integer &v) const -> std::pair<integer, integer>;
 ```

-Divides the value of this object (left hand side of the operator) by `v` (right hand side of the operator).
+Divides the value of this object `v` (right hand side of the operator).
 The result is a pair that represents the quotient, and the remainder.

 ### Return Value ###